Endemic corruption still exists in Asia and is almost impossible to eradicate

 Corruption and Hypocrisy

-Does corruption exist only in Asia?
-What about Western 'cartels', monopolies and giant conglomerates; also the new 'mafia' of Russia and Eastern Europe.
-Lobbying in the US – paying a high-ranking politician or elected official to further a cause or try to secure a contract for a particular company.
-Donation of large sums of money or other disguised forms of payment to a political candidate’s party campaign in return for expected favours if he or they are elected.
-This happens in the US and Europe including the UK.
-What else are these if not forms of corruption?
-Yet many of them are considered legal if they are performed under convenient legislation which makes them so.
-And who exactly is responsible for the legislation – even in countries proclaiming democracy and 'people power'?
-Hypocrisy of the highest order!
+Corruption obviously doesn't exist only in Asia.
+The West has its cartels, monopolies, giant conglomerates and the Mafia; Russia and Eastern Europe have the 'mafiya'.
+However, lobbying in the US – paying high-ranking politicians or elected officials to further a cause or try to secure a contract for a particular company (as long as the payment is not exposed as such) – is legal, as are 'donations' of large sums of money or other disguised forms of payment to a political candidate’s party campaign in return for expected favours if he or they are elected.
+This happens in the US and Europe (the Brussels-based EU is well known) and the UK.
+It's all legislated corruption by those in power, using different names and definitions.

 Underlying causes for corrupt practices at lower levels